On moments of integrals with respect to Markov additive processes and of Markov modulated generalized Ornstein-Uhlenbeck processes: Moments of (integrals with respect to) MAPs

 Throughout this section let $(X,J)$ denote a MAP on $\RR\times S$ with $|S|<\infty$, an ergodic Markovian component $J$, and corresponding localization process $(\fatLambda_t)_{t\geq 0}$.
 Using Perron-Frobenius eigenvalue theory it is possible to determine the moments of the additive component process via the matrix exponent $\fat{\Psi}_X$.
 Indeed, cf. \cite[Sec.
 I.6]{ASMUSSEN_AppliedProbandQueues}, the matrix exponent $\fat\Psi_X(w)$ has a real eigenvalue with maximal real part that we denote by $\lambda^X_{\max}(w)$.
 As shown in \cite[Prop.'s 3.2 and 3.4]{KKPW_HittingTimeofZero}, the eigenvalue $\lambda_{\max}^X$ is simple, and the mapping $w\mapsto \lambda_{\max}^X(w)$ is differentiable and convex.
-Then, e.g., assuming $\Ebb_\pi[|X_1|]<\infty$, the first moment of $X_1$ follows from \cite[Cor XI.2.5]{ASMUSSEN_AppliedProbandQueues} as
+Then, e.g., assuming $\Ebb_\pi[|X_1|]<\infty$, the first moment of $X_1$ follows from {\pa \cite[Cor.\ XI.2.5]{ASMUSSEN_AppliedProbandQueues} as}

-In this paper, we aim to circumvent the eigenvalue theory and use the Lévy system of a MAP instead, to derive moment formulas that directly depend on the characteristics of the processes.
-Such a formula for the mean of the additive component of $(X,J)$ will be presented in Theorem \ref{MAPmeanTheorem} below.
-A likewise expression for the variance follows later in Theorem \ref{Thm-MAPvariance}.
+In this paper, we aim to circumvent the eigenvalue theory and use the Lévy system of a MAP instead, to derive moment formulas \anita of MAPs as well as stochastic integrals with respect to MAPs \normal that directly depend on the semimartingale characteristics of the processes. \anita Such formulas for the mean and variance of the additive component of $(X,J)$ will be presented in Theorems \ref{MAPmeanTheorem} and \ref{Thm-MAPvariance} below, after establishing conditions for finiteness of moments in the upcoming subsection.